Kayla Underkoffler

 Coordinated Vulnerability Disclosure (CVD) or Vulnerability Disclosure Policies (VDP) for technology are key components of a security strategy that builds trust with users and stakeholders.
 A VDP is a “see something say something” policy that allows third parties to report potential vulnerabilities and security gaps directly to the affected organizations.
 Election technology manufacturers are the latest industry to recognize the benefits of identifying and fixing software vulnerabilities before they can be exploited.
 In August 2018, the Information Technology - Information Sharing and Analysis Center (IT-ISAC) approved the formation of an Election Security Special Interest Group (EI-SIG) to provide a dedicated and trusted forum within the IT-ISAC for election industry stakeholders to help guard their networks and assets against physical and cyber threats.
 The five-year journey since the inception of the EI-SIG has delivered a number of initiatives for overall election technology security; one of those being to help establish wide acceptance of VDPs.
 While most election technologists’ VDPs have been in place for some time now, a recent event brought together the practice of vulnerability disclosure with hands-on security testing by some of the most experienced and innovative ethical hackers in the country.

 As a member of the Election Security Research Forum (ESRF), HackerOne has been part of the journey and continues to contribute insight and talent to coordinate events and advise in security initiatives.
-In this blog we share the background of the event, why it took place, and the highlights from the sessions.
+In this blog, we share the background of the event, why it took place, and the results and lessons learned.

 Ethical Hackers Help Secure Election Technology